Date: January 31, 1891

 The marriage could no longer be kept a secret from Mrs. Potts, who of course became livid on hearing the news.
 She demanded that the marriage be made public immediately and that the couple have a proper church wedding.
 Harris insisted that revealing the marriage would ruin his career and convinced Mrs. Potts to wait until he graduated before making the announcement.
 He also suggested that she send Helen to Miss Comstock’s school, an elite finishing school in New York, where she could learn how to be a doctor’s wife.
 Mrs. Potts agreed, but also demanded that Harris give her a copy of the marriage certificate and an affidavit stating that, though they had used assumed names, he and Helen were truely married.

-While still in Scranton, Carlyle Harris, after a few drinks, had a discussion with one of Dr. Treverton’s friends, in which he continually bragged of his amorous conquests.
+While still in Scranton, Carlyle Harris, had a discussion with one of Dr. Treverton’s friends, and after a few drinks, he began bragging of his amorous conquests.
 He said when he could not overcome a girl’s scruples with fast talk, he would use ginger ale, secretly laced with whiskey, to break down her inhibitions.
 When this did not work, he had been known to go so far as marrying a girl, just to get her into bed.
 Helen Potts had not been his first bride, and hers had not been his first abortion.

 When this news got back to Mrs. Potts, she wrote to Harris with an ultimatum: either he agree to a church wedding on February 7, the anniversary of their secret wedding, or she would go public with the story herself.
 On January 20, 1891, Harris wrote back saying, “All your wishes shall be complied with, provided no other way can be found to satisfy your scruples.”